Janelle888/osticket-prereqs/README.md

 <p>
 <br />

-- Begin to run the program and select "Standard Configuration", press next untill you get to " Configure server instance" our user name will be "root", enter a password. <b> Make sure you remember this password! <b>
+- Begin to run the program and select "Standard Configuration", press next untill you get to " Configure server instance" our user name will be "root", enter a password. <b>Make sure you remember this password!

 <p>